 toot - A Mastodon CLI client

-My main Mastodon client is Bitlbee with the plugin bitlbee-mastodon, it’s nice having both IRC, XMPP and Mastodon under the same roof.
-But it only comes with the very basic features; reading, replying, liking and boosting posts.
+My main Mastodon client is Bitlbee with the plugin bitlbee-mastodon, it’s nice having both IRC, XMPP and Mastodon under the same roof, but it only comes with the basic features; reading, replying, liking and boosting posts.
 Which is for the most part enough for me, but I sometimes post and maybe want to check out a profile.

 This is where toot comes into the picture. toot is a Mastodon client for the command-line interface and it’s packed with a lot of features that bitlbee-mastodon doesn’t have.